dingmaotu/mql4-lib/README.md

  Expert Advisor) to three base classes that you can inherit.

-Basically, you write your program in a reusable class, and when you want to make them as standalone executables, you use macros to declare them.
+Basically, you write your program in a reusable class, and when you want to use them as standalone executables, you use macros to declare them.

 The macro distinguish between programs with and without input parameters.
 Here is a simple script without any input parameter:

 ```c++
 #include <MQL4/Lang/Script.mqh>